 Feature blending is conceptually similar to layer blending, but instead the features blend with other features in the same layer.
 This is useful when many features overlap and you want to accentuate those features.

 Feature blending includes the same blend modes as layer blending.
-As the name implies, this functionality is only available with feature layers (unless the data source is a stream service), annotation layers, and dimension layers.
+This functionality is only available with feature layers (unless the data source is a stream service), annotation layers, and dimension layers.

 To apply feature blending to a layer, complete the following steps: